Sustainability

 The seemingly simple act of cooking and eating is a complex process of choices and values that form and re-form our relationships with ourselves, with one another, with the Earth, and with the sacred thread that runs through it all.

+We recognize that our food choices have significant consequences for those who gather the food, those who eat the food, and for the lands and seas that bring it forth.
+We strive to cook in ways that are healthy, delicious, expressive, and that minimize harm to individuals and communities both near and far.
 Holden serves a diet that emphasizes whole grains and legumes, fresh fruit and vegetables, nuts, seeds, dairy, and is supplemented with ethically sourced meat products.
 We seek to cook and eat in ways that promote the health of the planet.
 When possible, Holden supports local food producers and promotes local food systems.
 We seek out suppliers that support workers rather than corporations.
 We use leftovers creatively and strive to eliminate waste.
+Learn more about the Holden Food Philosophy and local food vendors

 Off-The-Grid